BAYKO in AUSTRALIA

 This is a beautiful little 16-page catalogue-cum-flier produced by HOBBYCO for their Australian market.

-The world's first and finest plastic construction toy features on page 6 [right, above], alongside BRICKPLAYER and part of the MECCANO range.
+The world's first and finest plastic construction toy sits on page 6 [right, above], with BRICKPLAYER and part of the MECCANO range.

 Click on either of the images above to reveal a larger image of the BAYKO entry, which is worth looking at for 2 reasons : -

-Firstly there is clear reference to the availability of a "full range" of BAYKO spare parts - indeed a spare parts list is to be included "with each set".
+Firstly there's clear reference to a “full range” of BAYKO spare parts being available, with spare parts list included “with each set”.

 Secondly, set #4 is clearly listed in all its glory, though it didn't appear in the U.K. market until the following year.
 Is this a further example of the export lead industrial strategy of the day, or is it the cock-up theory rearing its ugly head again?
 Perhaps some form of production problems shot holes in this pre-printed timetable.
 We're unlikely ever to know - but we can speculate!